 - Instead of trekking wearing Denim Jeans, wear trek pants

-- Do not dispose of plastic water bottles, biscuits / chocolate wrappers / chips packets irresponsibly.
-Respect the greenery, Eco-system and cleanliness of the area.
-Keep all these things with you and dispose off when you come across a dustbin.
+- Do not dispose of plastic water bottles, biscuits/chocolate wrappers/chips packets irresponsibly.
+Respect the greenery, Eco-system, and cleanliness of the area.
+Keep all these things with you and dispose of off them when you come across a dustbin.

 Prashar Lake in Winters

 A trip to Prashar is definitely doable and is actually gaining popularity these days.
 Details will pretty much remain the same as I mentioned above.
-Only thing that will differ is the amount of snow.
-The road in all probability remains open until Baggi village even if it has snowed heavily.
+The only thing that will differ is the amount of snow.
+The road in all probability remains open until the Baggi village even if it has snowed heavily.

 After Baggi, you now have two options.
-You can either drive or ride on the road as far as possible; then leave your vehicle parked on the road; and walk rest of the distance to the lake.
+You can drive or ride on the road as far as possible, then leave your vehicle parked on the road, and walk the rest of the distance to the lake.
 This is how I went.
-I drove my car about until 3 kilometers before the lake after which the road was covered in snow.
-I left my car parked right there and walked rest of the distance.
-Next morning we walked back to where my car was and drove home.
+I drove my car about 3 kilometers before the lake after which the road was covered in snow.
+I left my car parked right there and walked the rest of the distance.
+The next morning we walked back to where my car was and drove home.

-Lot of people do this.
-As a matter of fact majority of the people traveling in winter do it.
-Just make sure you car is well locked and it will be safe parked in the jungle.
+A lot of people do this.
+As a matter of fact, the majority of the people traveling in winter do it.
+Just make sure your car is well locked and it will be safe parked in the jungle.
 No one is going to steal it there.

 Prashar Lake Trek in Winter

 This is another good way to travel actually if you are into trekking.
-You can drive until Baggi village and walk through the trek for rest of the way.
-In winters however, I will strongly recommend that you do not attempt it without a local guide.
+You can drive to the Baggi village and walk through the trek for the rest of the way.
+In winters, however, I will strongly recommend that you do not attempt it without a local guide.
 If there is snow all around, the trek is bound to get slippery and it is also steep at a few points.